 Air flow shall be by both infiltration and exfiltration.

-Total air leakage shall be reported as the larger result from the infiltration and exfiltration tests.a iiaii
+Total air leakage shall be reported as the larger result from the infiltration and exfiltration tests.
+When testing results confirms the air permeance equal to or less than the total air leakage rate to qualify as air impermeable insulation, the report shall state the spray foam does qualify as an air impermeable insulation at the tested thickness (report in inches).

 301.4 Vapor Retarder.
 When determination of the vapor retarder classification of the spray-applied foam plastic is sought, the vapor retarder classification shall be determined based on testing in accordance with ASTM E96, Procedure A (desiccant method).
 Based on the results of testing the vapor retarder classification shall be assigned based on the following at the thickness and density tested: